runrog/Rackspace-Signup-Test/README.md

 ---
 ### Automation
-Gulp is setup to automate these tasks by default on ```npm start```.
-Below is a breakdown of the individual items in the event they need to be ran manually.
+Gulp is setup to automate these tasks by default on ```npm start``` by watching files for changes.
+Below is a breakdown of the individual tasks in the event they need to be ran manually.

 ##### Fetching Zoolander
 This task fetches the major components from Zoolander and adds them to this project's ```dist/``` folder.